primalyeti/Emless-Eff/README.md

 --------------------------

 ### Planned Changed
-* Namespace framework
+(in order of priority)

+* Add namespacing to system
+* Add support for files downloading (similar to ajax and script function)
-* Add MySQLi profiler
+* Add MySQLi profiler to system
-* Improve SQLQuery class, find a way to merge addition joined rows when the main one is the same
+* Improve SQLQuery class, merge addition joined rows when the main one is the same
 * Improve Administration tools
-* Add support for files downloading (similar to ajax and script function)

 ### Version Beta 0.9
 Release Date: January 11th, 2012

 * New
-	* Initial logging of framework
-	* Added license file
-	* Added userguide file
-	* Added changelog file
+	* Added framework documentation
 * Updated
-	* Updated readme, is actually a read me now
+	* Seperated application and system logic for easier updating and management

 License